-We stayed at the Intercontinental Presidente, which is located in Polanco, an upscale residential neighborhood in Mexico City.
+We stayed at the Intercontinental Presidente multiples times and will return again.
+It's located in Polanco, an upscale residential neighborhood in Mexico City.
 If you ask for a room on a high floor, you’ll get beautiful views of the city!

-I loved that the hotel was located within walking distance of the Metro, which made getting around easy.
+I love that this hotel is located within walking distance of the Metro, which made getting around easy.
 And the neighborhood is filled with upscale (yet relatively affordable by U.S. standards) restaurants and cafes.
 There are lots of shops and a pretty park, too.